seqan/flexbar/README.md

 #### Adapter removal presets

 Several adapter presets for Illumina libraries are included in Flexbar.
 For example, select the `TruSeq` preset for standard TruSeq adapters and specify two read files for paired reads.
-If a preset is chosen a separate file with adapters is not needed for removal.
+If a preset is chosen, a separate file with adapters is not needed for removal.
 It is recommended to turn on the pair overlap detection for standard paired-end libraries.

 	flexbar -r r1.fq -p r2.fq -aa TruSeq -ap ON